M2MCloud/AzureIotWorkshop/HOL2/readme.md

 1. Select `Application settings`

    ![appsettings](content/appsettings.png)
-1. Under `Application settings` click `Add new setting` with the key `sgKey` and the value supplied via email then click save
+1. Under `Application settings` click `Add new setting` with the key `sgKey` and the in the value, enter the API Key supplied via email then click save
+1. Click the cross in the `Function App` blade to return to the resource group

    ![addsetting](content/addsetting.png)